West-Lane-Translator/wlt_content/content/pages/HDTV/Antennas.md

-In order to assist translator system viewers in pulling in the best possible signal, what follows a list of tips for installing an antenna or \"tuning up\" an existing antenna.
+In order to assist translator system viewers in pulling in the best possible signal, what follows a list of tips for installing an antenna or "tuning up" an existing antenna.

 ### **Indoor Antennas**